Your Current Debts

 When Consolidation Makes Sense

-• ✅ The monthly payment fits comfortably in your budget
+• Monthly payment fits your budget

-Potential Downsides to Consider
+Potential Downsides

 What types of debt can I consolidate?